Table of Contents

 validation

-The window size is recommended to be consistent with the EIF video frame size.
-Generally, it is recommended to use a fixed size roughly equivalent to 1080P, such as 1080x1920 (landscape 1920x1080).
+It is recommended to set the window size consistent with the EIF video frame size.
+Generally, a fixed size roughly equivalent to 1080P is suggested, such as 1080x1920 (1920x1080 in landscape orientation).

 validation validation

-If the window size differs significantly from the EIF video frame, the complete video image cannot be viewed, and the tool will also display a warning message.
+If the window size has a significant difference from the EIF video frame, the complete video image cannot be viewed, and the tool will also display a warning message.

-For better observation of the rendering effect, you can add and adjust lighting as needed.
+To better observe rendering effects, you can add and adjust lighting as needed.
 If there are no special requirements for Unity lighting, you can let Unity automatically generate ambient light.

 validation validation

-Sometimes it is necessary to view the contents of both the Scene window and the Game window at the same time.
-In this case, you can adjust the default Unity window layout and reposition the Scene window and Game window as needed.
+Sometimes it is necessary to view the contents of both the Scene window and the Game window simultaneously.
+In such cases, you can adjust the default Unity window layout and reposition the Scene window and Game window according to your needs.

 validation